Crystal Valley

 Board of Directors

-CVEPA is governed by a seven member board of Directors, each serving a three year term.
+CVEPA is governed by a nine member Board of Directors, each serving a three year term.

 The current Board membership is: